-The Professional Ethics Committee of the Richmond County Bar Association is currently chaired by Jeremy Panzella, Esq.
+The Professional Ethics Committee of the Richmond County Bar Association is currently chaired by Richard A. Rosenzweig, Esq.

-The following are articles and opinions written by Mr. Panzella:
+The following are articles and opinions written by Mr. Panzella, former chair of the committee:

 Opinion 37 - Brief Digests and commentaries on NYSBA Opinions ## 953 ~ 961